totalspectrum/proplazyk/Readme.md

 # An Implementation of Lazy K for the Propeller

+Copyright 2015 Total Spectrum Software, Inc.
+Distributed under the terms of the MIT Licence (see COPYING.MIT).
+The lazier compiler is copyrighted by Ben Rudiak-Gould and distributed under the terms of the GPL (see lazier/COPYING).

 ## Introduction

 Lazy K is a pure functional programming language.
 The only objects it natively provides are functions.
 In fact there are just 3 basic functions: s, k, and i (and even i is redundant: it can be expressed in terms of the other two).
 There are no variables.
 There are no side effects.
 It is an incredibly pure language!